 Eczema Ayurvedic treatment stems from an Ayurvedic doctor’s perspective on the matter.
 For example, many Ayurvedic professionals believe that suppressing your feelings or over-napping during the day can trigger a flare-up.

 Other examples include eating anything that’s difficult to digest, too much time in the sun, and eating before your last meal has had time to fully digest.

 Therefore, avoid eating spicy foods and wear loose-fitting clothes made from cotton or other natural materials.
 This is so your body doesn’t perspire as much and maintains a cool temperature throughout the day.

 In Ayurveda, Eczema is called “Vicharchika” which leads to an impairment of digestion and speeds up “Pitta Dosha”.
 “Pitta” manifests in the skin and produces heating toxins called “ama”.

 These toxins seep into body tissues, contaminating them on a deep level, and resulting in Eczema.
 So, through Ayurvedic medicine for itching, we must pacify “Pitta” by enhancing the body’s digestion and cleansing the body from toxins.

 There are different variations for the treatment of eczema in Ayurveda, that include:

 This is an intensive cleansing treatment that follows Ayurvedic texts.
-Panchakarma is an extensive treatment, following five actions that purify your body.
+Panchakarma retreat is an extensive treatment, following five actions that purify your body.

 According to Charaka Samhita, a sacred Ayurvedic text, the five actions are Vamana (induced vomiting), Virechana (purgation), Kashaya Vasti and Sneha Vasti (two types of enemas), and Nasya (nasal medication).